hkfuertes/AAGW/README.md

   - The device has **AP** capabilities:
     - It will go through bonded Bluetooth devices trying to initiate Native Android Auto connection.
     - Regular (non root) `adb` has to be able to execute `ip -o link`
-    - Location permission has to be manually enabled via UI or:
+    - Location permission has to be enabled via UI or:

       ```shell
       abd shell pm grant net.mfuertes.aagw.gateway android.permission.ACCESS_FINE_LOCATION